 Smooth-On Quality Control Testing

-Smooth-On has an extensive quality control program that tests the quality of incoming raw materials.
+Smooth-On has an extensive quality control program that tests incoming raw materials.
 Our raw materials are delivered to us in large tanker cars.
-Material cannot be off loaded from delivery tankers unless they are tested and meet our quality control standards.
+Material cannot be offloaded from delivery tankers unless they are tested and meet our quality control standards.
 If it does not pass our incoming quality control testing, the material is refused and trucked back to the manufacturer.

-We then test each batch of material while the batch is being blended in our large mixing vessels (work in process testing).
+We then test each batch of material as it is blended in our large mixing vessels (work-in-process testing).

 Finally, the material is tested a final time before being dispensed into packaging containers.